-The Company's financial instruments consist principally of cash and cash equivalents, accounts receivable, marketable securities, accounts payable, accrued expenses, and derivatives.
-The carrying amounts of cash and cash equivalents, accounts receivable, short-term debt, accounts payable, and accrued expenses due to their short nature approximate fair value at March 31, 2022 and 2021.
+The Company's financial instruments consist principally of cash and cash equivalents, accounts receivable, accounts payable, accrued expenses, and derivatives.
+The carrying amounts of cash and cash equivalents, accounts receivable, short-term debt, accounts payable, and accrued expenses due to their short nature approximate fair value at March 31, 2023 and 2022.
 The estimated fair values have been determined through information obtained from market sources and management estimates.
-Marketable securities consist of certificates of deposit with maturities of less than 12 months that are measured using such inputs as quoted prices and are classified within Level 1 of the valuation hierarchy.
-The Company determines the appropriate classification of its marketable securities at the time of purchase and re-evaluates such classification as of each balance sheet date.
-All marketable securities are considered available for sale and are carried at fair value.
 Changes in fair value are recorded to other income (expense), net.
 The fair value for the contingent consideration is estimated using a Monte Carlo simulation and subject to revaluation at each balance sheet date.
 The fair value for the warrant arrangements was historically estimated by management based on various assumptions in a lattice model and was subject to revaluation at each balance sheet date.
 The Company classifies the estimates used to fair value these instruments as Level 3 inputs.
 See Note 6, "Fair Value Measurements" for a full discussion on fair value measurements.